 At the SB church from my childhood in the video, the organ did sound in tune unlike the piano, so I assume the organ is still being maintained.
 Sounds like it’s still working well, what little I could hear of it.
 The current organist didn’t play it beyond a mezzo-forte, if that.
 As for the pipes being enclosed, I think that’s to keep them cleaner.

 Before the renovation of the Kennedy Center Concert Hall, the original Filene Center organ had the pipes enclosed.
 They were behind the wall in the back of the stage that opened up.
 The pipes were only exposed when the organ was being used in a performance.
-I remember being in the Choral Arts Society of Washington Chorus on stage and up behind up we’d hear the sound of the wall opening up.
+I remember being in the Choral Arts Society of Washington Chorus on stage and up behind us on the Chorus risers we’d hear the sound of the wall opening up.
 It was the wood “drapes”/panels being opened to expose the pipe organ for our performance.
 After the Concert Hall renovation awhile back, the new organ in the Kennedy Center has the pipes exposed.

 The organist at the SB church in the video seemed afraid of the organ.
 How can someone with a BM (Bachelor of Music) in Organ Performance be afraid of the instrument?
 When I played there on occasion, the sound of the organ filled the room.
 The same for Ms P, the former organist.